-- Download as PDF --

 Both the parts and the whole take up our interest.1, 2 Layers within layers.
 Both holism and reductionism have been combined in a single unified model for the first time in history.
 This is what we call the science of perspective.

 Insights into this process of dynamic interrelation are revolutionizing science, and defining the roots and shoots of a new epoch of human history.
-This is the Living Systems Revolution. [more about this]
+This is the Intelligent Systems Revolution. [more about this]

 What Has This Got To Do With Medicine?